bradleyJT-CS/sim-firefighter/README.md

 ---

-## 📍 About the Capstone
+## About the Capstone

-This project was completed for the senior capstone course at Oregon State University, as part of the Simulation and Game Programming track in the Applied Computer Science degree.
+This project was completed for the senior capstone course at Oregon State University, as part of the Simulation and Game Programming track for the Computer Science degree.